derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/10/2024 16:19:53 : 3 Database Admins walked into a NoSQL bar.
+05/10/2024 16:18:04 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Writing PHP is like peeing in the swimming pool, everyone did it, but we don't need to bring it up in public.
+How to explain the movie Inception to a programmer?
+When you run a VM inside another VM, inside another VM ... everything runs real slow!
 <!-- replace-with-joke ends -->